About Similar Audiences on the Display Network

-- Try adding an additional, or bigger Similar audience list to your targeting.
-You may have selected a list that is too small.
+- Try adding either an additional or a bigger similar audience list to your targeting.
+You may have selected a list that's too small.

 Similar audience list not generating

-- Small Remarketing lists (<500 users), are more likely to not generate a Similar audience lists.
+- Small remarketing lists (<100-500 users) are more likely to not generate a similar audience list.

 CPA too high

 - Try to reduce your target CPA or bid.
-The recommended way to reduce CPA is to wait for the learning period to finish (about 2 weeks) and then start reducing 20% week over week following up on how the list performs.
+The recommended way to reduce CPA is to wait for the learning period to finish (about 2 weeks) and then start reducing 20% each week, following up on how the list performs.
 If your bid is already low, try raising it.
 Sometimes a low bid only gains you access to low quality inventory.

 - When planning for how you’re going to find new users, think about which attributes of those users are most important for your campaign as well as how much emphasis you want to put on view-through conversions.